 Answers to Dentist Office Questions

 Q: I haven’t received my ID card yet, but I have an appointment scheduled.
 What information does my provider need?
 How can I obtain an ID card?

 A: Your dental office will need your social security number or member identification number.
 The dentist’s office may also call our office to verify coverage.
 You can print ID cards from the Delta Dental National Portal website using the Subscriber Connection.

 If you are a new website user, select the 'Need to register?' link and follow the directions to register.
 Once registered, type in your user name and password at the prompts and then select the 'Sign In' button.
-Click 'Local Delta Dental Services', 'Subscriber Services; then 'ID Cards.'
+Click 'ID Cards.'
 The card will have the primary subscriber’s information, but should be used as identification for all eligible dependents.